almasen/n-digit-token/README.md

 ### Scripts

 - `npm run lint` to run eslint
-- `npm run stress-test` runs for ~10 seconds
+- `npm run stress-test` runs for ~2 minutes

 ### Dependencies

-This package is solely dependent on the built in `nodeJS/Crypto` module.
+This package is solely dependent on the built-in `nodeJS/Crypto` module.

 ## License